slohmaier/NVDAOneCoreAutoLang/README.md

 the language for every spolen text and correct the language, if a voice for the language is installed.
 The default set language is used otherwise.

+# Usage

+The Plugin identifies the languages by the installed Speech packages in Windows.
+To add or remove languages with their voices use Windows settings:
+Windows-Settings -> Languages -> SPeech
+The plugin looks for installed lagnuage-speech-packs on start and uses the languages if they are installed.